 City leaders are keen to implement best practices from other cities globally and have highlighted initiatives such as Bogota’s TransMilenio Bus Rapid Transit (BRT) system, which has reduced travel times by 38% and noxious emissions by 40; London’s Barclays Cycle Hire scheme; the University of Washington’s U-PASS program; and Seattle’s E-Park online parking management system.

 Like many growing cities, Bhubaneswar has increasing volumes of waste generated by a burgeoning population.
-It is looking at ways to better manage trash collection, recycling and sewage, as well as reducing litter, improving access to public toilets and eliminating open defecation.
+It is looking at ways to better manage trash collection, recycling and sewage, as well as to reduce litter, improve access to public toilets and eliminate open defecation.

 Again, the city is looking to learn from global best practices.
 Impressive initiatives it is considering adopting include the Ecosan Community Compost Toilet in Musiri (Tamil Nadu) which produces bio-gas for cooking, rich compost for agriculture and energy from toilet waste; Belgium’s smart waste scheme which flags when bins need emptying, optimizing collections; and the smart bins at Lotte Department Store in South Korea, which have seen seven daily waste collections cut to one.
 Citizens are being asked to vote now for the best scheme ideas.